ArizaData/Ariza-data-projects/README.md

   ### Gender Performance

-* Women’s products generate $598M(68% of total revenue) compared to men’s $286M due to high product inventory.
+* **Women’s products generate $598M(68% of total revenue)** compared to men’s $286M due to high product inventory.

-* Average revenue per SKU is higher for women ($45K vs $41K for men), indicating stronger per-product performance.
+* **Average revenue per SKU is higher for women ($45K vs $41K for men)**, indicating stronger per-product performance.

-* Revenue growth is concentrated in women’s assortment with over 13000 SKUs, driven by both scale and efficiency.
+* Revenue growth is concentrated in women’s assortment with over **13000 SKUs**, driven by both scale and efficiency.

 <img src="https://github.com/user-attachments/assets/410f4783-7d01-4ed1-abc5-f8ed1148456f" width="645" height="367" />

+### Recommendations:
+based on the uncovered insights the following recommendations have been provided:

+⦁	With Jackets/Outerwear accounting for 41% of Inventory and generating 40% of total revenue, diversifying the product portfolio is crucial. **Expanding the shirt category with new product lines, particularly for the summer season could boost sales!**

+⦁	Align more marketing and promotions with seasonal peaks. **emphasize Autumn/Winter collections to capture peak revenue periods while using selective, efficiency-focused promotions in Summer to maintain strong per-product revenue**.

+⦁	**Look to capitalize on women’s products**, which make up 68% of revenue and have a higher avg revenue per SKU ($45K vs $41K for men), by expanding top-selling styles and targeting promotions effectively.

+⦁	Monitor SKU-to-revenue ratio over time. **Track avg revenue per product and phase out underperforming products** to maintain inventory efficiency and prevent dilution of revenue per product as we gather more time metrics to further improve.